AnjaliBakshi17/COVOID_19-_INDIA-DATA-ANALYSIS/README.md

 ##  <img src="https://github.com/Sannidhi-Shetty2/COVID-19-Analysis/assets/62684303/126ceca9-e69e-43b4-851a-9de69526d082" width="48" height="48"> COVID-19-Analysis

 ## Introduction
-COVID-19, caused by SARS-CoV-2, is a global pandemic respiratory illness since 2019.
-It ranges from mild to severe symptoms, affecting all aspects of life.
-Preventive measures include vaccination, masks, and distancing.
-Research and collaboration are key in managing its spread.
+COVID-19, caused by SARS-CoV-2, is a global pandemic that emerged in 2019.
+It can have mild to severe symptoms and has far-reaching effects on daily life.

+Prevention methods include vaccination, mask-wearing, and distancing, with **research** and global collaboration being crucial in controlling its spread.

 ## Problem Aimed to Solve